-The next Thailand Biennale, which will be hosted in Korat, is titled Butterflies Frolicking on the Mud: Engendering Sensible Capital.
+The Thailand Biennale, hosted in Korat, is titled Butterflies Frolicking on the Mud: Engendering Sensible Capital.

 After the huge success of Thailand Biennale, Krabi 2018, in the year of 2021, Office of Contemporary Art and Culture Ministry of Culture (OCAC) has decided to hold the international contemporary Art Biennale again in Korat, Nakhon Ratchasima, the largest province in Thailand.
-In this upcoming edition, 54 artists from 26 countries and regions are going to participate.
+In this upcoming edition, 54 artists from 26 countries and regions are participating from December 18th, 2021, to March 31st, 2022.
 Among them are the Brazilian artists Maxwell Alexandre, Eli Sudbrack and Sandra Cinto.

 As written on the Biennale’s website, Korat is one of the most prosperous provinces of Thailand that has outstanding historical sites and richness of nature with the second largest population after Bangkok.
 In addition to serving as the entry point to the Isan region, Korat is also ideally located at the intersection of three cultural spheres: Thai, Khmer, and Lao.
 Thus, artists from many countries are invited to collaborate with local communities so that integration between history, art and culture are encouraged to create a new format of artworks and projects for the natural sites and public spaces around Korat City, Pak Chong and Pimai.